Overview

 Claim type errors

-If you submit an invalid combination of claim types or use the wrong case you’ll get an error response with a status code of 400 Bad Request.
+If you submit an invalid combination of claim types or use the wrong case you’ll get an error response with a status code of 400 Bad Request

 Query by “lastUpdated” Field

-The HL7 FHIR specification provides a Meta section in each resource.
-The lastUpdated field represents the date and time of the last update and is supplied with a FHIR instant datatype
+field represents the date and time of the last update and is supplied with a FHIR instant datatype

 YYYY-MM-DDThh:mm:ss.sss+zz:zz.

-The HL7 FHIR specification also provides a _lastUpdated query parameter for the search operations on the endpoints.
-By using the _lastUpdated query parameter, you can request records that have changed before or after a specific date.
+query parameter, you can request records that have changed before or after a specific date.
 If you keep track of the date of a previous request, you can request just the changes since your previous request.
 The format of this request would be:

 {baseURL}/Patient?_id=-20000000001112&_lastUpdated=gt2020-02-13T08:00:00-05:00

-Do not use dates before 2020-02-12 with the _lastUpdated parameter.
+Do not use dates before 2020-02-12 with the _lastUpdated parameter

 The Blue Button API supports operators for less than (lt), greater than (gt), less than or equal (le), and greater than or equal (ge) the specified instant.
-You can also specify a time interval by using two _lastUpdated parameters like this:
+You can also specify a time interval by using two _lastUpdated parameters

 {baseURL}/ExplanationOfBenefit?patient=Patient/-20000000001112&_lastUpdated=gt2020-02-13T08:00:00-05:00&_lastUpdated=lt2020-02-14T08:00:00-05:00